lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 So, what do I want from my implementation of a generic, reusable behavior trees library?
 Quite a lot, to be honest:
 - **Arbitrary time type.** `float` is nice, but what if I'm making a roguelike with discrete equal time steps, and I want to use an integer for time?
 Or maybe I'm doing some nanorobots simulation and I have to use `double` not to lose precision?
 Or maybe I've gone completely bonkers and my time is a `complex` number or a `string`? *There definitely are use-cases for that, I promise!*
 - **Arbitrary event type.** This one is way less speculative than the time type -- how does a generic library know anything about the specific AI event types?
 Ideally I'd like the `event` type to be a variant of all possible event types specific to this particular AI, or something like that.
 - **Arbitrary extra parameters for `update()`.** A specific behavior tree runs for a specific agent; it needs access to this agent's data, as well as to some world data like buildings and pathfinder.
 These could go to the node's constructor, so that it would save them as members and access at any time.
 A much more flexible and memory-cheap approach is to put them directly to the `update()` method parameters at each update: this way, we can change the pathfinder or even the entity this tree controls, and it still should work (in theory)!
+More importantly, we wouldn't have to store this parameters in every node.
 - **Readable [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)-like tree description.** Look at the `repeat_until` implementation above: wouldn't it be neat if this is what it actually looked like, in code?
 Instead of explicitly creating compound nodes as separate classes with a ton of boilerplate, we'd just write a nice behavior tree (or part of it) directly in code, with a readable & understandable syntax.

 With these goals in mind, I proceeded to design this library.

 ### First attempt

-Being such a C++ templates admirer, my first idea was to use the full power of compile-time ad-hoc polymorphism this language provides, and make each behavior tree node a separate (most probably, a template) class with the interface outlined above, with no virtual methods:
+Being such a C++ templates admirer, my first idea was to use the full power of compile-time ad-hoc polymorphism this language provides, and make each behavior tree node a separate template class with the interface outlined above, with no virtual methods:

 {% highlight cpp %}
 template <typename Time, typename Event, typename ...
 Args>